francoisrice/Simplescape/README.md

-# Fantasy Fighter
+# Simplescape

-A top-down, turn-based, role-playing, fighting game created for Ludem Dare 41!

-This game requires SFML to compile and play.
+A top-down, RPG game built as a continuation of development from Fantasy Fighter

+The game is still in an unplayable state, but can be demoed by building from source.

+To do this, you will first need [SFML](https://www.sfml-dev.org/download/sfml/2.4.2/).
 On Ubuntu and Linux Mint, you can install SFML using,
 ```
 $ sudo apt install libsfml-dev
 ```
 You can then compile the code with the command
 ```
-$ g++ main.cpp -o application -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio
+$ g++ test2.cpp -o application -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio
 ```
 Then running the application script will start the game.
 The game hasn't yet been tested when not compiled from source.

-# TODO
-1. Lock character motion to the center of each square [completed]
-	- Give ability to move both character and enemy [completed]
-	- Generate obstacles [completed]
-	- Add collision for obstacles
-2. Have turns for character and enemy [completed]
-3. Add logic to enemy [completed]
-4. Add Combat actions to Character and Enemy [in progress]
-5. Tie Character and enemy to profiles [in progress]
-6. Add screen/portal to gain additional powers
-7. ...

-Note: Light attacks have been added but are untested.
-Other attacks are created,
-	but not coded to pressed keys.

 # Combat Mechanics
 Two levels of space: Air and Ground